 You will then be asked to provide some additional information about what kind of Airtable data you would like to track – select your specific base, table, view, etc., and once you have done so click ‘Create Trigger’ at the bottom of the page.

 Now that you have set up your trigger condition, you need to set up your action condition – click 'Then That’ at the bottom of the screen and type in ‘Google Sheets’ into the search bar which appears again at the top of the page, selecting it when it appears in the results list below.

 Select either 'Add new row to Spreadsheet' or 'Update cell in spreadsheet' depending on how you want your data from Airtable transferred over into Google Sheets.

 - On this final page review all of your settings for this automation before clicking finish - once clicked IFTTT will now automatically transfer data from Airtable into Google Sheets whenever a new record is created or an existing one is changed!
 You can also tweak these settings further (such as setting different triggers/actions) by clicking "Edit" next to each step on this page.

-Check out our Airtable & Google Sheets overview page here.
+For additional information, check out our Airtable & Google Sheets overview page here.
 This page will show you all of the ways you can trigger and automate your Airtable and Google Sheets databases.

-2. Use the Airtable & Google Sheets Add-On [15 minutes]
+Method 2.
+Use the Airtable & Google Sheets Add-On [15 minutes]

 There is a Google Add-On that allows you to sync Airtable and Google Sheets.
 It isn't completely automated and takes a little time to set up.
 It's a good option if you like to take a slower, more manual approach to connect Airtable and Google Sheets.
 It is less complicated than using the Airtable API individually.

-How to Export Airtable to Sheets with a Google Sheets Add-On
+How to export Airtable to Sheets with a Google Sheets Add-On